cms-opendata-workshop/workshop-lesson-root/_episodes/03-root-and-pyroot.md

 }
 ```

 Now, let's compile and run the script again.
-Note the `+` after the script name!
+Note the `+` after the name which is a way to tell to root to use myScript.C but compile it!

 ```bash
 $ root -l myScript.C+